-As stated in the New Hampshire drunk-driving laws1, any driver with a blood alcohol concentration (BAC) level of at least 0.08 is considered intoxicated, and could face DWI charges.
-Drivers under 21 years of age suspected of drunk driving are not allowed to exceed a BAC level of 0.02.
+As stated in the New Hampshire DWI laws1, any driver with a blood alcohol concentration (BAC) level of at least 0.08 is considered intoxicated, and could face DUI charges.
+Drivers under 21 years of age are not allowed to exceed a BAC level of 0.02.

 Any person convicted for exceeding the above-mentioned BAC level will be guilty of a class B misdemeanor.
-In such cases, the court could issue a fine of at least $500, suspend their driver's license, and require the completion of an Impaired Driver Intervention Program (IDIP) to reinstate their license.
+In such cases, the court could issue a fine of at least $500, suspend their driver's license for at least nine months up to two years, and require the completion of an Impaired Driver Intervention Program (IDIP) to reinstate their license.

 NH drunk driving laws pose a higher penalty to drivers under 21.
 The court will suspend the offender's license for at least a year and require further alcohol treatment and counseling.